 Industrial CT Scanning: Highly detailed, non-destructive, 3D internal part inspection.

-The Benefits of Using CT Scanning
+The Benefits of Using an Industrial CT Scanner

 - Non-destructive inspection

 - Improve product quality and production efficiency

 Fiber Alignment Analysis—Check the location and orientation of glass fibers in glass reinforced plastic parts.

 Wall and Coating Thickness Analysis—Measure thickness and material distributions across a part where consistent thickness ensures part conformity and performance.

 Porosity Analysis—Internally inspect plastic and casted parts to identify potential quality and performance issues while also mitigating production problems.

 Plastic Welding/Bonding Quality Verification—Inspect and verify the quality and consistency of sonic ultrasonic welded plastic parts.
 Identify voids and porosity.

 Part to CAD Comparison—An analysis performed by CT scanning one part and comparing it to a supplied CAD model.